-We can perhaps forgive Man United fans for being a little disappointed with the signing of Victor Lindelof.
+We can perhaps forgive Man United fans for being a little disappointed with the signing of Victor Lindelof this season.

 After all, the Swedish centre-back was bought from Benfica for a cool £31 million in the summer, duly becoming the club’s most expensive defender since Rio Ferdinand.

-But unfortunately, he’s rarely impressed so far this season and has largely failed to hold down a regular place in Jose Mourinho’s first-team plans, often being overlooked for the calamitous pairing of Phil Jones and Chris Smalling instead.
+But unfortunately, he’s often struggled to impress in the early stages of this season and largely failed to hold down a regular place in Jose Mourinho’s first-team plans, often being overlooked for the calamitous pairing of Phil Jones and Chris Smalling instead.

-And even with Eric Bailly’s injury problems, Lindelof has occasionally struggled to even make the bench.
+And even with Eric Bailly’s injury problems, Lindelof occasionally struggled to even make the bench.

-But teammate Paul Pogba believes Lindelof has shown his worth so far and has cautiously urged critics to keep in mind it’s his first season at the club.
+What’s more, teammate Paul Pogba believes Lindelof has shown his worth for the most part of this season and has cautiously urged critics to keep in mind it’s his first year at the club.

-Speaking to Expressen during the week, Pogba said: “His season has been very good.
+Speaking to Expressen a few weeks ago, Pogba said: “His season has been very good.
 He shows the quality on the pitch, he has shown to the world and for all supporters what he can do.

 “He is a very good player and we need him.
 He is a nice person off the pitch too, you must not forget that it is his first season.